Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 3. So far, the soil of the moon which is far more infertile than Martian soil has proved to be capable of supporting life.
 The symbiotic system to promote the terraforming of Mars **is worth trying**.
 4. Research has shown a potential association of vigorous minerals with life activity in harsh environments like highlands and deserts on Earth.
 Similar minerals have been found on Mars, indicating another probable condition for life.

 Besides, Prof. Li pointed out the challenges for life to survive on the surface of Mars.
-For example, the environment, with huge temperature differences, intense radiation, and frequent storms, makes it extremely difficult to keep enough nutrients.
+For example, the environment, **with huge temperature differences, intense radiation, and frequent storms**, makes it extremely difficult to keep enough nutrients.
 The water in crystalline form can hardly be directly absorbed and used by creatures.
 The lack of phosphorus will also be a key limiting factor for life.

 Finally, Prof. Li reminds us of the heterogeneity of the Martian surface environment and the process of **biological weathering** on Earth.
 She encouraged us to imagine more possibilities and was glad to have further communication with us.

 **Review**

-With the insights of Prof. Li, we:

-1. Take **Mars** as the representative of the terrestrial planet.
-2. Involve an **anti-UV module** and an **anti-freeze module** in our engineered bacteria.
+With the insights of Prof. Li, we took **Mars** as the representative of the terrestrial planet and involved an **anti-UV module** and an **anti-freeze module** in our engineered bacteria.
+Besides, we found that **organic acids** played an important role in Earth's biological weathering processes[^1][^2][^3].
+With [the collaboration of CAU-China](/collaboration/), we introduced an Oxalic Acid Module to promote the terraforming progress of Mars.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/liyan.png"